My Bag

 When drying, avoid direct sunlight and heat sources, such as the radiator, because they can yellow, shrink, or damage woolens.
 Never hang wet woolens.

 To remove wrinkles, we recommend steaming for the best and safest finish.
 Never iron, as ironing will crush or flatten the natural pile of the yarns.
-To freshen merino wool, give it a light steam.
+To freshen merino wool, give it a light steam and spritz with Wool & Cashmere Fabric Spray.

 De-pill